dowjones/intentionjs/_posts/2013-08-05-practice-what-you-preach.md

 tags: example
 ---

 It's only fair that a site promoting a responsive web design tool should itself be… you know, responsive.
 So that's what we did.
-Hopefully you noticed on the [documentation overview](../../../index.html) that you can preview what the site looks like in different horizontal axis contexts.
+Hopefully you noticed on the [documentation overview](../../../index.html) that you can preview what the site looks like in different horizontal axis contexts (mobile, 7" tablets, tablets, etc.).
 You can also manually resize your window to see how things shift around.
 The most interesting changes happen on that documentation page, so let's break them down.

 ![A screenshot of the device emulation feature on the documentation overview]({{ site.images }}/emulation.png)